Lexty/ssh-scp-ssh-pipelines/README.md

 This action allows doing in order
 1. ssh if defined
-2. scp if defined
+2. scp upload if defined
+3. scp download if defined
-3. ssh if defined
+4. ssh if defined

 ## Inputs
 see the [action.yml](./action.yml) file for more detail imformation.